iArcanic/im-cw1/report/gaming-db-report.md

 CREATE ROLE PlayerRole;
 ```

-The `PlayerRole` role represents authenticated end-users of the online gaming platform, i.e. those who have registered profiles and carry out typical system actions, such as interacting with offered game titles, purchasing games, and so on.
+The `PlayerRole` role represents authenticated end-users of the online gaming platform, i.e. those who have registered profiles and carry out typical system actions, such as interacting with offered game titles.

 ```sql
 GRANT SELECT, INSERT, UPDATE ON ALL TABLES